Judge clears major hurdle in T-Mobile’s $26.5B Sprint bid

 T-Mobile launched its bid for Sprint in 2018, after having been rebuffed by Obama-era regulators.
 T-Mobile CEO John Legere had seen President Donald Trump’s election and his appointed regulators as a good opportunity to try again to combine, according to evidence during the trial.

-T-Mobile, which promised not to raise prices for three years, defended its deal as good for competition.
-It repeated previous arguments that the combined T-Mobile and Sprint will be able to build a better 5G network — a priority for the Trump administration — than either company could alone.
+T-Mobile, which promised not to raise prices for three years, repeated previous arguments that the combined T-Mobile and Sprint will be able to build a better 5G network — a priority for the Trump administration — than either company could alone.

-The deal got the nod from both the Justice Department and the Federal Communications Commission, thanks to an unusual commitment to create a new wireless player in Dish.

-The Justice Department only allowed the deal after T-Mobile agreed to sell millions of Sprint’s prepaid customers to Dish, a satellite TV company with a shrinking customer base.
-T-Mobile also has to rent its network to the fledgling rival while it built its own.
-Dish is also required to build a faster, next-generation network, known as 5G, over the next several years.
+The deal got the nod from both the Justice Department and the Federal Communications Commission, thanks to an unusual commitment to create a new wireless player in Dish, a satellite TV company with a shrinking customer base.
+T-Mobile agreed to sell millions of Sprint’s prepaid customers to Dish.
+T-Mobile also has to rent its network to Dish while the fledgling rival built its own.
+Dish is also required to build a 5G network over the next several years.

-DISH co-founder Charlie Ergen said in a statement Tuesday that the ruling will accelerate its ability to deploy a 5G network and its growth as a new competitor will bring “lower prices, greater choice and more innovation to consumers.”
+Dish co-founder Charlie Ergen said in a statement that the ruling will accelerate its ability to deploy 5G and that its growth as a new competitor will bring “lower prices, greater choice and more innovation to consumers.”

 The states had said that Dish wasn’t certain to succeed as a wireless company and was far smaller than Sprint, and the resulting wireless market would still be worse for consumers.